JChan23/Tennis-Most-Aces/README.md

 ## The dispersion constant

-`PHI = 1.96` is the one empirically fitted input, and getting it wrong was the model's biggest single error.
+`phi = 1.96` is the one empirically fitted input, and getting it wrong was the model's biggest single error during development.

 Given match length, ace counts are **not** Poisson.
-Measured across 192 ATP players with 25+ hard-court matches — expected aces = career rate × that match's actual service points, so length variation is removed entirely:
+Measured across 192 ATP players with 25+ hard-court matches.
+Expected aces = career rate × that match's actual service points, so length variation is removed entirely:

 ```